Illegal, unreported and unregulated fishing in the Arctic

-Illegal, Unreported and Unregulated fishing (IUU) in the Arctic (see discussion of the Arctic boundaries) is an under researched scientific field.
-The most recent academic articles about IUU in the Arctic mainly concerns the mid-2000s.
+Illegal, unreported and unregulated fishing (IUU) in the Arctic includes arctic cod, king crab, and possibly haddock, but there are few recent research studies that analyze the extent of the problem in this region, which includes the Barents Sea and parts of the Norwegian Sea.
+Fishing in Arctic waters is regulated by the global United Nations Convention on the Law of the Sea (UNCLOS), agreements related to Regional Fisheries Management Organizations (RFMOs) or bilateral agreements, and national legislation.
+Relevant countries with fishing law enforcement responsibilities include Denmark, the United States, Norway, and Russia.

+Extent

-The research of IUU fishing in the Arctic and elsewhere in the world is complex and a multidisciplinary effort.
-Scholars researching IUU in the Arctic include political scientists, jurists, biologists, data scientists, risk analysts.
+This is an under-researched scientific field.
+Recent academic articles about IUU in the Arctic mainly concern the mid-2000s.
+Scholars researching IUU in the Arctic include political scientists, jurists, biologists, data scientists, and risk analysts.
 The complexity of the issue, the remoteness of the region and the vast expenditures needed to conduct research in the Arctic are likely causes for this lack of knowledge.

-Extent

 The shady nature of IUU fishing makes it difficult for scholars and governments alike to get an overall view of the total amount of the IUU fishing in the Arctic.
-Scholars dealing with IUU in the Arctic often investigates a few subsets of species such as cod and haddock or the king crab.
+Scholars dealing with IUU in the Arctic often investigate a few subsets of species such as cod and haddock or king crab.
 Thus, an overall view of IUU fishing of all commercially caught species in the Arctic is not available.